SanjayK2006/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.
+1. Import the required packages and print the present data.
-2.
+2.Find the null and duplicate values.
-3.
+3.Using logistic regression find the predicted values of accuracy , confusion matrices.
-4.
+4.Display the results.

 ## Program:
 ```
 /*
 Program to implement the the Logistic Regression Model to Predict the Placement Status of Student.
-Developed by:
+Developed by: Sanjay K
-RegisterNumber:
+RegisterNumber: 212223220094
 ```
 ```
 import pandas as pd